 For solid, uncoated films, average film thickness is a direct function of film yield and resin density.
-It is controlled automatically on the orienter by a feedback control loop that measures average film yield, compares it to a target, and adjusts extruder screw speed to compensate for any difference.
+The thickness is controlled automatically on the orienter by a feedback control loop that measures average film yield, compares it to a target, and adjusts extruder screw speed to compensate for any difference.

 To back up the on-line controls, yield is regularly measured by the QC laboratory.
-The average film thickness for plain and coex OPP films can be calculated from yield with the following equations:
+The average film thickness for plain and coextruded OPP films can be calculated using yield and the following equations:

 |Gauge (mil) =||30,579 mil||Gauge (µ) =||1,104 µ · m2/kg|